Kids Blossom OT (Standard)

 Our Approach

-We take a holistic approach to paediatric occupational therapy, addressing the neurodevelopmental, physical, emotional, sensory, cognitive, social and environmental needs of our clients.
+We take a holistic approach to paediatric occupational therapy, addressing the neurodevelopmental, physical, emotional, sensory, cognitive, social, and environmental needs of each child.

-Our goal is to have lots of fun through therapy.
-We use a play-based, collaborative, and child-led approach putting your child at the centre of therapy sessions.
-Providing them with opportunities to build the confidence to plan, make decisions, have choices, and give things a go.
-Children can learn about their bodies, emotions, and acquire new skills and strategies that are unique, meaningful and effective to them.
+Our goal is to make therapy fun and engaging.
+We use a play-based, collaborative, and child-led approach that places your child at the centre of every session.
+This provides opportunities to build confidence, explore choices, make decisions, and give new things a go.
+Along the way, children learn about their bodies and emotions while developing skills and strategies that are meaningful and effective for them.

 What is Occupational Therapy (OT)?